 - Emergency care for injuries on campus

-- Referrals to physician(s), hospital, emergency room, or community agency, as necessary and appropriate
+- Referrals to physicians, hospitals, emergency rooms or community agencies as necessary and appropriate

 - First aid and emergency care